-A common accusation made by Gnostic sympathizers against orthodox Christians is that Christians equate knowledge with sin.
+A common accusation made by critics against orthodox Christians is that Christians equate knowledge with sin.
 For example, in The Gnostic Bible, the editor Marvin Meyer writes of “the fundamental biblical notion that knowledge is sin.”
 But is this notion as biblical as Gnostics assert?
-On the contrary, such proclaimations represent a fundamental misunderstanding of the Bible in general and the book of Genesis in particular.
+No, if fact such proclamations represent a fundamental misunderstanding of the Bible in general and the book of Genesis in particular.

 For example, in Exodus 31 the filling of Bezalel with the Spirit of God is said to occasion wisdom, understanding, knowledge and skill.
 In Job 36 resistance to knowledge is associated with an untimely death.
 In Proverbs 1 the despising of knowledge is labelled foolish.
 In fact, the whole book of proverbs is a treatise on the desirability of knowledge and wisdom.
 No, the Bible is not anti-knowledge.
 If we seek understanding of the Bible, if we seek knowledge of God, we need to look closer.